zabler/medipy/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [License](LICENSE) file for details.